 I love my Canon EOS 1000D Digital SLR Camera, and take enough pictures to fill up six or so of these bad boys: SanDisk 8GB SD Card

-One of our most recent purchases, we could never travel again without our Kindle Free 3G + Wi-Fi.
-We bought it just before the Kindle Fire et al came out, so it’s officially already the ‘old school’ Kindle but we’ve now got hundreds of books all in one slim device.
+One of my more most recent purchases, I could never travel again without my Kindle Free 3G + Wi-Fi.
+I bought it just before the Kindle Fire came out,, so it’s officially already the ‘old school’ Kindle but I’ve now got hundreds of books all in one slim device.
 Any form of Kindle is perfect for long-term travelers, short-term travelers or even for lazy Sundays in bed.

 We picked up our Belkin Rockstar Multi Headphone Splitter in a hi-tech vending machine in L.A for $15., completely on a whim.
-It has turned out to be one of our best purchases to date!
+It has turned out to be one of our best purchases!
 With this little guy we can listen to music, podcasts, play games and watch movies on long bus rides without sharing a pair of headphones.
 Genius!